adamdruppe/arsd/README.md

-# IMPORTANT NOTE
+> [!IMPORTANT]

-As of January 1, 2024, this repo is written in the [OpenD Programming Language](https://dpldocs.info/opend/).
+> As of January 1, 2024, this repo is written in the [OpenD Programming Language](https://dpldocs.info/opend/).
 This is very similar to, but NOT the same as Walter Bright's version of the D Programming Language.
+>

-There will be no further public updates with supported compatibility with WB's D Language.
+> There will be no further public updates with supported compatibility with WB's D Language.
 If you depend on this code, either [contact me](mailto:destructionator@gmail.com) to negotiate a commercial support contract or switch to the [OpenD Programming Language](https://dpldocs.info/opend/).
 If things keep working from here on out, it is purely coincidental: support requests relating to WB's D are likely to go unanswered and new features are not guaranteed to work.

 # About